GlenKPeterson/Paguro/README2.md

  Ensure you can chain together functions in a short-circuiting way, without exceptions or other side-effects.
  - Add a [Persistent RRB Tree](http://infoscience.epfl.ch/record/169879/files/RMTrees.pdf) and compare its performance to the PersistentVector.
  - Re-implement Persistent collections from Algorithms and Purely Functional Data Structures without relying on a wrapped transient collection and without locking checks, then compare efficiency.
- - This project needs a new name.
+ - This project needs a better name.
 It's really not about Unmodifiable collections any more.
 Consider just Jimm (used), Cake Pan, Baking Mold...
  Something else that conveys Immutability.
 I hate that name because these collections are absolutely changeable.
 They just aren't changeable in-place.
  Really, moulting (or shedding an exoskeleton) is a better analogy because these collections grow by changing a lightweight wrapper while what's inside stays basically the same.
  Of the various animals that moult or shed their skins or exoskeletons, most are pretty darn disgusting.